C-gyeltshen/C-gyeltshen.github.io/_posts/2024-03-22-DBS101_FlippedClass5.md

 There are many types of normal forms, and some of the normal forms that I have learned are:

 1. First and Second Normal Form
-2. Boyce-Codd Normal Form (BCNF)
+2. Third Normal Form
-3. Third Normal Form
+3. Boyce-Codd Normal Form (BCNF)
 4. Fourth Normal Form

-## First Normal Form and Second Normal Form
+## 1. First Normal Form and Second Normal Form

 ### First Normal Form